Bounds for Tur\'anians of modified Bessel functions: Introduction

 where the right-hand side of this equation is replaced by its limiting value if $\nu$ is an integer or zero.
 We note that in view of the above series representation $I_{\nu}(x)>0$ for all $\nu>-1$ and $x>0.$ Similarly, by using the familiar integral representation \cite[p.
 181]{watson} which holds for each $x>0$ and $\nu\in\mathbb{R},$ one can see that $K_{\nu}(x)>0$ for all $x>0$ and $\nu\in\mathbb{R}.$ These functions are among the most important functions of the mathematical physics and have been used (for example) in problems of electrical engineering, hydrodynamics, acoustics, biophysics, radio physics, atomic and nuclear physics, information theory.
 These functions are also an effective tool for problem solving in areas of wave mechanics and elasticity theory.
 Modified Bessel functions of the first and second kind are an inexhaustible subject, there are always more useful properties than one knows.
 Recently, there has been a vivid interest on bounds for ratios of modified Bessel functions and on Tur\'an type inequalities for these functions.
 For more details we refer the interested reader to the most recent papers in the subject \cite{baPAMS,baBAMS,baPEMS,bapo,koko,laforgia,natalini,segura} and to the references therein.
+It is important to mention here that surprisingly the existing Tur\'an type inequalities for modified Bessel functions of the first and second kind appear in many problems of applied mathematics, biology, chemistry, physics and engineering sciences, as we can see in Sections 2 and 3.
+Motivated by the above applications, in this paper our aim is to reconsider the Tur\'an type inequalities for modified Bessel functions of the first and second kind.
+By using some ideas of Gronwall \cite{gronwall} on ordinary differential equations, an integral representation of Ismail \cite{ismail,ismail2} for the quotient of modified Bessel functions of the second kind, results of Hartman and Watson \cite{hartman,swatson,swatson2} and some recent results of Segura \cite{segura}, in the present paper we make a contribution to the subject and we deduce some new tight Tur\'an type inequalities for modified Bessel functions of the first and second kind.
+These inequalities, studied in details in Sections 3 and 4, provide sharp lower and upper bounds for the Tur\'anian of modified Bessel functions of the first and second kind, and in most cases the relative errors of the bounds tend to zero as the argument tends to infinity.
+In addition, in Section 3 we point out some mathematical errors in the papers of Gronwall \cite{gronwall}, Hamsici and Martinez \cite{martinez} and of Joshi and Bissu \cite{joshi}, and we also correct these errors.
+Moreover, we present new proofs for the right-hand sides of \eqref{turan1} and \eqref{turan2}, and also for some of the results of Hartman and Watson \cite{swatson}.
+At the end of Section 3 an open problem is discussed in details, which may be of interest for further research.
+Finally, in Section 5 we present some applications of the main results of Section 3 and 4.
+Here we prove that the product of modified Bessel functions of the first and second kind is strictly geometrically concave and we deduce some sharp Tur\'an type inequalities for this product.